-0382.10.05.15 Out-of-State Residences
+0356.10.05.15 Out of State Residences

 To be eligible for Medical Assistance, an applicant must be a Rhode Island resident and, as such, have an intent to stay in the state permanently or for an indefinite period.
-Accordingly, an applicant who has expressed the intent to return to an out-of-state residential property shall not be considered a Rhode Island resident for the purposes of determining eligibility for Medical Assistance.
+Accordingly, an applicant who declares an out of state residential property as a home to return to shall not be considered a Rhode Island resident for the purposes of determining eligibility for Medical Assistance.

-When an applicant owns residential properties both in and out-of-state, the home exclusion may only be applied to the property located in Rhode Island.
-The value of out-of-state residential property is a countable resource, even if it is the principal place of residence of the applicant's spouse/dependent child, as long as the applicant maintains an ownership interest in a Rhode Island residential property.
+When an applicant owns residential properties both in and out of state, the home exclusion shall be applied to the residential property located in Rhode Island.
+The value of any out-of-state residential property is a countable resource, even if it is the principal place of residence of the applicant's spouse/dependent child, as long as the applicant maintains an ownership interest in any Rhode Island residential property.

-If the applicant does not own real property in Rhode Island, but lives and intends to remain in the state, the home exclusion may be applied to an out-of-state residential property if, and only if, it is the principal place of residence of the applicant's spouse or dependent child.
+If the applicant does not own residential property in Rhode Island, but lives and intends to remain in the state, the home exclusion may be applied to an out-of-state residential property if, and only if, it is the principal place of residence of the applicant's spouse or dependent child.